On this page

-Sarah has been interim Corporate Services Director since late 2012.
+Sarah has been Corporate Services Director since late 2012.
 Sarah is responsible for in excess of 400 people who provide key functions, including internal business support and external facing customer service departments.
 These include Legal and Procurement Services, Information Systems, Corporate Governance, Finance and Assurance departments, as well as the Levy and Grant teams and a Shared Service function for customer services.

 Sarah is currently leading on a major transformational change programme that aims to modernise our customer offering and improve the overall customer experience.

 Sarah has been employed at CITB for 8 years and has occupied a number of roles, including Head of Finance and Planning and also a National Experienced Worker Assessment Manger, responsible for managing a team of mobile staff members who provided advice and support in relational to on-site assessment methods to obtain construction qualifications.
 Most recently Sarah was Head of Shared Services and was responsible for 300 staff members providing a customer services function.

 Sarah’s career before CITB has been centred on Accountancy and people management, including serving 4 years within small accountancy practices, a two year period with a Housing Association and 3 years with a manufacturing company.

 Nicola Thompson become Director of Communications and Change at CITB in January 2009.
 She is accountable for 3 Departments: Strategy and Change, HR and Communications and Marketing and has recently led a major HR change project and supported other transformational change including to the strategy and planning process.